-As tempers flare in Ukraine, it is Kyiv - of all actors - that is actually undermining national unity.
-The Poroshenko administration's blockade of occupied Donbass could lead to the demise of the east, says Bernd Johann.
+As tempers flare in Ukraine, it is Kyiv — of all actors — that is undermining national unity.
+The Poroshenko administration's blockade of occupied Donbass could lead to the demise of the east, Bernd Johann writes.

 For weeks, conflict has been escalating in eastern Ukraine.
 Hardly a day goes by without an exchange of fire.
 Heavy weapons are being used again.
 The Organization for Security and Co-operation in Europe (OSCE), which should be monitoring to ensure that the long-established ceasefire is respected, can scarcely deliver more than helpless reports of a war that is still not over after three years.